 The messages of the campaign are simple and clear.
-“Doping is not hockey” and “doping is offside” are the slogans written on the green pucks that are used for the warm-up and that are supported by prominent players, coaches, referees and other hockey personalities from around the globe that can be seen on the video below this text.
+“Doping is not hockey” and “doping is offside” are the slogans written on the green pucks that were used for the warm-up and that are supported by prominent players, coaches, referees and other hockey personalities from around the globe that can be seen in the video below.

 Personalities including Zdeno Chara, Peter Forsberg, Wayne Gretzky, Sergei Kostitsyn, Jari Kurri, Kim Martin, Mark Streit, Hayley Wickenheiser and Henrik Zetterberg bring their messages to the future of hockey in different languages to encourage players to stay away from performance-enhancing drugs.

 The Green Puck leaflet is available for download in nine different languages on the right side of this page where you can also find an e-learning tool and earn a certificate.

 “The IIHF was one of the first international federations to be WADA Code compliant,” IIHF President René Fasel said.
 “Although doping is a rarity in international ice hockey, we realize that we are not immune to people who want to cheat by taking banned substances.
 This is why the IIHF, together with WADA, has launched the Green Puck campaign.
 Our main goal is to create awareness about the risks of doping.”

 The IIHF is the first international sport organization to use the concept of green sport equipment for such a campaign together with WADA.
 Other federations are also being encouraged to adopt the idea to promote the spirit of sport without doping.